Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Discussion

-To relate the observed L-shell EC signal to scatters off L-shell electrons, we must model the contribution to the signal of the ejected electron itself.
-We expect an L-shell scatter event to have the same charge yield as the $^{127}$Xe L-shell decay when $E_\mathrm{recoil} =$ 5.2 keV, \emph{i.e.} when the ejected electron carries no energy.
+To relate the observed $L$-shell electron capture signal to scatters off $L$-shell electrons, we must model the contribution to the signal of the ejected electron itself.
+We expect an $L$-shell scatter event to have the same charge yield as the $^{127}$Xe $L$-shell decay when $E_\mathrm{recoil} =$ 5.2 keV, i.e., when the ejected electron carries no energy.
 As the energy of the recoil increases, however, more of that energy will be deposited by the ejected electron and the event will approach the same charge yield as a valence scatter.
-We model this by taking an energy-weighted average of the L-shell recombination mean ($r_L$, given in Table~\ref{tab:lshell_yields}) and the recombination mean of a valence shell recoil of energy $E$ ($r_E$, from \cite{ref:NEST} or \cite{ref:LUXTritium}).
+We model this by taking an energy-weighted average of the $L$-shell recombination mean ($r_L$, given in Table~\ref{tab:lshell_yields}) and the recombination mean of a valence shell recoil of energy $E$ ($r_E$, from \cite{ref:NEST} or \cite{ref:LUXTritium}).
 In this way, the modified inner-shell ER recombination is

-where $E$ is the total deposited energy and $E_L$ is the binding energy of an L shell electron (5.2 keV).
+where $E$ is the total deposited energy and $E_L$ is the binding energy of an $L$-shell electron (5.2 keV).
 The recombination mean obtained from this average may be less than $r_{E}$, in which case the valence recombination mean should be used instead, giving

-This model can be applied to the expected solar neutrino ER spectrum~\cite{Vinyoles_2017,ref:LZ_WIMP}, where our corrected recombination factor is applied to $8/52$ of events between L- and K-shell energies (or to the 8 L-shell electrons out of 52 xenon electrons with binding energies in the region of interest).
+This model can be applied to the expected solar neutrino ER spectrum~\cite{Vinyoles_2017,ref:LZ_WIMP}, where our corrected recombination factor is applied to $8/52$ of events between $L$- and $K$-shell energies (or to the 8 $L$-shell electrons out of 52 xenon electrons with binding energies in the region of interest).
 All other events are generated using the nominal recombination fraction in NEST.
 In the LZ region of interest (1.5--15 keV$_{\rm ee}$), this model predicts a 4.8\% increase in the number of leaked ER events from solar neutrinos over what would be expected from applying the $\beta$ model to the neutrino ER background.
 The excess events are almost entirely in the 5.2--8.0 keV$_{\rm ee}$ region, where this model predicts a leakage increase of 7.9\%.
 As NR acceptance goes down this relative increase in overall leakage stays fairly constant, down to at least the 35th percentile of the NR band.

-\subsection{Impact on Dark Matter Sensitivity}
+\subsection{Impact on dark matter sensitivity}